cchitsiang/awesome-stars/topics.md

 ## aws

+- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Source Security tool for AWS, Azure, GCP and Kubernetes to do security assessments, audits, incident response, compliance, continuous monitoring, hardening and forensics readiness.
 - [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build AI Assistants with memory, knowledge and tools.
 - [meshcloud/collie-cli](https://github.com/meshcloud/collie-cli) - Build and Deploy modular landing zones with collie on AWS, Azure & GCP
 - [tywalch/electrodb](https://github.com/tywalch/electrodb) - A DynamoDB library to ease the use of modeling complex hierarchical relationships and implementing a Single Table Design while keeping your query code readable.